 SAFE ZONE was conceived by the Galerstein Gender Center, Student Counseling Center, and Multicultural Center, as the need to build helpful resources for LGBTQ (lesbian, gay, bisexual, trans gender and questioning) students, staff and faculty was identified.
 It was also developed to be consistent with UT Dallas' nondiscrimination policy.

 SAFE ZONE Goals

-Establish a University-wide network of visible allies who are willing to provide a supportive and inclusive environment and can help shape a campus culture that is accepting of all people, despite their sexual orientation or gender identity
+Establish a University-wide network of visible allies who are willing to provide a supportive and inclusive environment and who can help shape a campus culture that is accepting of all people, despite their sexual orientation or gender identity

 Assist in promoting and understanding that discrimination is hurtful to everyone, and act as a role model in embracing diversity on our campus